-16. Defendants' actions as set forth below impede FRER's actions and frustrate FRER's ability to pursue its goals for several reasons.
-First, Defendants' actions will authorize the slaughter of tens if not hundreds of thousands of healthy American horses.
-Second, FRER will continue to be forced to divert its limited resources to investigation of the potential for new horse slaughterhouses, and the trade in horses in the slaughter pipeline.
-Defendants' actions will force FRER to divert its limited organizational and programmatic resources to continue these investigations and care for animals saved from the slaughterhouse.
-These resources would otherwise be spent on programmatic and advocacy activities to prevent cruelty to horses, in furtherance of FRER's larger goals, including its programs which provide alternatives to horse slaughter.
+1 16.
+Defendants' actions as set forth below impede FRER's actions and frustrate 2 FRER's ability to pursue its goals for several reasons.
+First, Defendants' actions will authorize 3 the slaughter of tens if not hundreds of thousands of healthy American horses.
+Second, FRER 4 will continue to be forced to divert its limited resources to investigation of the potential for new 5 horse slaughterhouses, and the trade in horses in the slaughter pipeline.
+Defendants' actions will 6 force FRER to divert its limited organizational and programmatic resources to continue these 7 investigations and care for animals saved from the slaughterhouse.
+These resources 8 would otherwise be spent on programmatic and advocacy activities to prevent cruelty to horses, 9 in furtherance of FRER's larger goals, including its programs which provide alternatives to horse 10 slaughter.

-17. If horse slaughter for human consumption begins in America, FRER and its supporters will be directly and irreparably harmed.
-They have a particularized interest in preventing horse slaughter and have invested significant energy and resources, including a large portion of FRER's annual budget, into preventing the initiation of the slaughter of American horses for human food.
+11 17.
+If horse slaughter for human consumption begins in America, FRER and its 12 supporters will be directly and irreparably harmed.
+They have a particularized interest in preventing horse slaughter and have invested significant energy and resources, including a large 13 14 portion of FRER's annual budget, into preventing the initiation of the slaughter of American horses for human food.
 If this practice begins again, the impact to the organization will be major.

-18. The interests of FRER and its supporters in observing and enjoying horses, and otherwise protecting these animals from slaughter, are injured by Defendants' decision to grant inspection to a horse slaughter plant, because the grant of inspection allows the applicant to begin slaughtering wild and companion horses.
-Moreover, FRER has thousands of supporters nationwide, including in New Mexico, Missouri, Iowa, and California.
-Thousands of FRER's supporters will be adversely affected by the health, environmental, aesthetic, and economic impacts of horse slaughter operations.
+15 16 18.
+The interests of FRER and its supporters in observing and enjoying horses, and 17 otherwise protecting these animals from slaughter, are injured by Defendants' decision to grant 18 inspection to a horse slaughter plant, because the grant of inspection allows the applicant to begin 19 slaughtering wild and companion horses.
+Moreover, FRER has thousands of supporters 20 nationwide, including in New Mexico, Missouri, Iowa and California.
+Thousands of FRER's 21 supporters will be adversely affected by the health, environmental, aesthetic, and economic impacts of horse slaughter operations.
+22

-19. These injuries are caused by the USDA's grant of inspection to domestic horse slaughter plants and adoption of a new residue testing plan for horse slaughter, because if the grant of inspection had not been given and the new testing program had not been adopted, horses would not and legally could not be slaughtered for human consumption in America.
+19. These injuries are caused by the USDA's grant of inspection to domestic horse 24 slaughter plants and adoption of a new residue testing plan for horse slaughter, because if the 25 grant of inspection had not been given and the new testing program had not been adopted, horses 26 would not and legally could not be slaughtered for human consumption in America.

-20. These injuries will be redressed if the Plaintiffs prevail in this action, because if the grant of inspection is set aside, then any horse slaughter plants that have received grants for inspection will be prohibited from operating, the current status quo of no horse slaughter in the United States will continue, and there will be no detrimental health, environmental, aesthetic, or economic impacts felt by the supporters of FRER living in New Mexico, Missouri, and Iowa, or anywhere else horse slaughter may begin.
+28 the grant of inspection is set aside, then any horse slaughter plants that have received grants for SCHIFF HARDIN LLP ATTORNEYS AT LAW SAN FRANCISCO inspection will be prohibited from operating, the current status quo of no horse slaughter in the United States will continue, and there will be no detrimental health, environmental, aesthetic, or economic impacts felt by the supporters of FRER living in New Mexico, Missouri, and Iowa, or anywhere else horse slaughter may begin.